Department of Classics and Archaeology

 Research Summary

-My PhD thesis was on the use of Homeric quotation, allusion, parody and cento in the work of the satirical author Lucian of Samosata (who wrote in Greek in the 2nd century AD).
+My PhD thesis was on the use of Homeric quotation, allusion, parody and cento across the work of the satirical author Lucian of Samosata (who wrote in Greek in the 2nd century AD).
 I am currently… read more

 Recent Publications